-On May 10, 2024, the Company entered into a side letter to the Consultant Agreement (the "Consultant Agreement Side Letter") with Camden.
-Pursuant to the Consultant Agreement Side Letter: (a) effective as of February 21, 2024 until the earlier of seven calendar days following the date of a Financing Transaction (as defined in the Consultant Agreement Side Letter) or December 15, 2024, Camden agreed that the Company would not be obligated to pay in cash unpaid fees pursuant to the Consultant Agreement of \$131,867.81 (the "Outstanding Liability"); and (b) in order to document the Outstanding Liability, the Company agreed to issue to Camden a promissory note in the principal amount of \$131,867.81, effective as of May 10, 2024 (the "Camden Promissory Note").
-The Camden Promissory Note matures on December 15, 2024, or if earlier to occur, seven calendar days following the Company's closing of a public or private offering or other financing or capital-raising transaction of any kind.
-The principal amount of the Camden Promissory Note accrues interest at a rate of 4.86% per annum.
+On May 10, 2024 July 24, 2024, the Company entered into a side letter securities purchase agreement with an accredited investor (the "July Note Holder"), pursuant to which the Company issued to the Consultant Agreement July Note Holder a senior unsecured convertible note (the "Consultant Agreement Side Letter" "July Note") with Camden.
+Pursuant to the Consultant Agreement Side Letter: (a) effective as of February 21, 2024 until the earlier of seven calendar days following the date of a Financing Transaction (as defined in the Consultant Agreement Side Letter) or December 15, 2024, Camden agreed that the Company would not be obligated to pay in cash unpaid fees pursuant to the Consultant Agreement of \$131,867.81 (the "Outstanding Liability"); and (b) in order to document the Outstanding Liability, the Company agreed to issue to Camden a promissory note in the aggregate principal amount of \$131,867.81, effective as \$750,000, which is convertible into shares of May 10, 2024 (the "Camden Promissory Note").
+Common Stock.
+The Camden Promissory Note matures on December 15, 2024, if earlier to occur, seven calendar days following the Company's closing of a public or private offering or other financing or capital-raising transaction of any kind.
+The principal amount of the Camden Promissory July Note accrues interest at a rate of 4.86% per annum.